Types of Knives

 -

-But why are there so many different types?
+But why so many?

 Yanagiba